 History of the greater Motions and Perturbations in Earth and Sea; Earthquakes, Tremblings and Yawnings of the Earth, Islands newly appearing; Floating Islands; Breakings off of Land by entrance of the Sea, Encroachments and Inundations and contrariwise Recessions of the Sea; Eruptions of Fire from the Earth; Sudden Eruptions of Waters from the Earth; and the like.

-Bacon didn't make many significant discoveries of his own, but Novum Organum was a spectacular achievement in that it democratized science.
+Bacon didn't make many significant discoveries of his own, but Novum Organum was a spectacular achievement in that, for all his affection for the upper crust, it democratized science.
 Prior to his time, advancements in science were the province of exceptional minds enjoying exceptional insights, the kind of thing ordinary people couldn't do.
 But Bacon laid out a process any diligent person could follow.
 Science became a process experimenting and gathering data.
 The properties he said experiments should assess included variation, production, translation, inversion, compulsion, application, conjunction and chance.

 One of Francis Bacon's most popular writings, however, was a utopian work.
 In 1627, perhaps influenced by Johann Andreae's Christianopolis, he penned The New Atlantis, describing a national scientific institution called Salomon's (or Solomon's) House.
 The New Atlantis fleshed out ideas Bacon originally touched upon in an earlier work, Gesta Grayorum, a masque (a kind of play) staging a debate between several characters.
 Subsequent scientists devoted themselves to realizing Bacon's vision, and Salomon's House influenced the later formation of the Royal Society of London.
 It also influenced the Académie Royale des Sciences in Paris where scholars were expected to work communally.
 That approach didn't always work out as planned, but some have argued that the French did a better job of realizing Bacon's utopian dream than the English.
 Bacon's vision for Salomon's House included enhanced plant and animal life for human use — the stuff of genetically modified organisms' adversaries' nightmares.